OlympiadBench: A Challenging Benchmark for Promoting AGI with Olympiad-Level Bilingual Multimodal Scientific Problems

 \item \textbf{Regional and National Chinese Mathematics Competitions.} In addition to maintaining a high level of difficulty, regional competitions and the CMO introduce elements specific to the Chinese context.
 This inclusion is instrumental in furthering the development and research of Chinese-oriented and multilingual large models.
 By encompassing a wide array of mathematics and physics problems, these competitions provide a unique opportunity to develop models that are adaptable and proficient across different mathematical queries, enhancing their versatility and effectiveness.

-\item \textbf{Gaokao Mock Questions for Mathematics and Physics~\footnote{Due to anonymity of this submission, we can not add concrete source in this version.}.} Given that the resolution of Olympiad-level problems typically necessitates models with substantial parameter sizes, we also incorporate Gaokao simulation problems to evaluate smaller models' capabilities in answering free-form mathematics and physics questions. \end{enumerate}
+\item \textbf{Gaokao Mock Questions for Mathematics and Physics.} Given that the resolution of Olympiad-level problems typically necessitates models with substantial parameter sizes, we also incorporate Gaokao simulation problems to evaluate smaller models' capabilities in answering free-form mathematics and physics questions. \end{enumerate}

 The integration of data from Gaokao simulation problems, regional and national competitions, to the global Olympiads constructs a smooth difficulty transition curve.
 This methodology not only distinguishes the mathematical and physical problem-solving capabilities of different models but also provides guidance on the scaling laws for models specialized in these domains.